Randomness and Differentiability: Computable randomness

-Schnorr \cite{Schnorr:75} maintained that Martin-L\"of randomness, being based on computably enumerable objects as tests, is already too powerful to be considered algorithmic.
-As a more restricted notion of a test, he proposed \emph{computable betting strategies}, certain computable functions~$M$ from $\strcantor $ to the non-negative reals.
-Let $Z $ be an infinite sequence of bits.
+Schnorr \cite{Schnorr:75} proposed \emph{computable betting strategies} as tests for randomness.
+They are certain computable functions~$M$ from $\strcantor $ to the non-negative reals.
+Let $Z $ be an infinite sequence of bits, and let $Z \uhr n$ denote the first $n$ bits.
 When the player has seen $\sss= Z \uhr n$, she can make a bet~$q$, where $0 \le q \le M(\sss)$, on what the next bit $Z(n) $ is.
 If she is right, she gets $q$.
 Otherwise she loses $q$.
+The formal concept corresponding to a betting strategy is the following.